-- (a) comparison by indicating issues that have not been proven and are incapable of being proven; - (b) comparison based on unfair grounds, such as an emphasis on the importance of issues which are inconsequential to the selection of products by consumers, or an arbitrary selection of the products compared; and - (c) advertisements disparaging another company and/or its products.
+- comparison by indicating issues that have not been proven and are incapable of being proven; - (b) comparison based on unfair grounds, such as an emphasis on the importance of issues which are inconsequential to the selection of products by consumers, or an arbitrary selection of the products compared; and - advertisements disparaging another company and/or its products.

 With respect to medicinal products, in addition to the above general rules, the Code of Practices stipulates that comparative advertisements must be conducted properly based on scientific data.
 In accordance with the commentary regarding the Code of Practices Article 4(4), it is important for healthcare professionals, in deciding which drug to use, to make a comparison between a new drug and an existing drug and to ascertain where and how they differ, and the drug which the new drug is being compared against must, in principle, be referred to using its generic name.
-Therefore, another company's brand name must not be used as part of that comparison without the consent of such company.
+Therefore, another company's name and/or the brand name of its products must not be used as part of that comparison without the consent of such company.
 The same restriction should be applied to a competitor's product which has not been authorised in Japan.

-3.6 What rules govern the distribution of scientific papers and/or proceedings of congresses to doctors?
+3.6 What rules govern the distribution of scientific papers and/or proceedings of congresses to healthcare professionals?

-The Fair Competition Code Article 5(2) stipulates, as an example, that it is not restricted by the Fair Competition Code to provide information or explanatory materials concerning medical/pharmaceutical data or a medicinal product manufactured by such pharmaceutical company.
+Article 5(2) of the Fair Competition Code stipulates, as an example, that it is not restricted by the Fair Competition Code to provide information or explanatory materials concerning medical/pharmaceutical data or a medicinal product manufactured by such pharmaceutical company.
 The scientific papers and/or proceedings of congresses for doctors will be included in such information or materials.